News

 Limit to news items where the audience is one or more of:

-Philippe gave a keynote presentation at the Canadian Science Writers Association Conference in Toronto (June 5-8).
-In his presentation, Philippe gave a broad overview of current and emerging global water issues.
-He stressed the central importance of water not only for human wellbeing and prosperity, but also for maintaining healthy ecosystems.
-A number of key concepts, including water scarcity, water stress, ecosystem services, environmental flows and water pricing were reviewed.
+Philippe gave a lecture to Third Age Learning – Guelph on March 4, as part of their seminar series “Planet Earth: How are we doing as Stewards?”.
+In his presentation, Philippe gave an overview of current and emerging global water issues.
+He stressed the importance of water not only for humans but also for healthy ecosystems.
+He reviewed a number of key concepts and principles, including water scarcity, water stress, environmental flows, ecosystem services and water pricing were reviewed.